Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulation Results: Evolution of Extended [ C 2 ] Emission

 \subsection{Bursty SFHs and the Evolution of [\ion{C}{2}] Halos}

-While visual inspection of 2D [\ion{C}{2}] morphology provides a qualitative understanding of [\ion{C}{2}] halo evolution, quantitative analysis of radial profiles is essential for (i) classifying if a snapshot exhibits an extended [\ion{C}{2}] halo and (ii) self-consistently comparing [\ion{C}{2}] and UV radial profiles to study how [\ion{C}{2}] halos evolve in relation to the UV continuum and SFH.
+While visual inspection of 2D [\ion{C}{2}] morphology provides a qualitative understanding of [\ion{C}{2}] halo evolution, quantitative analysis of radial profiles is essential for (i) determining if a snapshot exhibits an extended [\ion{C}{2}] halo and (ii) self-consistently comparing [\ion{C}{2}] and UV radial profiles to study how [\ion{C}{2}] halos evolve in relation to the UV continuum and SFH.

-In this analysis, we smooth both $\Sigma_{\rm [CII]}$ and $\Sigma_{\rm UV}$ images with the same 2D Gaussian kernel of ${\rm FWHM} = 1\arcsec$ ($\sim 6\,$kpc at $z = 5$), similar to the ALMA beam sizes used in \cite{Fujimoto19,Fujimoto20}.
-This beam size, which is larger than those adopted in Section~\ref{subsec:convolved}, offers three key advantages.
+To perform quantitative investigation of [\ion{C}{2}] and UV radial profiles, we smooth both $\Sigma_{\rm [CII]}$ and $\Sigma_{\rm UV}$ images with the same 2D Gaussian kernel of ${\rm FWHM} = 1\arcsec$ ($\sim 6\,$kpc at $z = 5$), similar to the ALMA beam size used in \cite{Fujimoto19,Fujimoto20}.
+This kernel size, which is larger than the CRISTAL-like kernel size adopted in Section~\ref{subsec:convolved}, offers three key advantages.
 First, it produces smoothly varying radial profiles that suppress small-scale features and noise (compared to smaller beam sizes) that may complicate the classification of [\ion{C}{2}] halos.
 Second, it enables direct comparison between radial profiles of [\ion{C}{2}] emission and UV continuum by applying identical smoothing to both tracers.
 Third, it allows us to define extended [\ion{C}{2}] halos using observationally and physically motivated spatial scales.

 Using this method, we generate [\ion{C}{2}] and UV radial profiles for all FIRE-2 simulated galaxies at $5 \leq z \leq 6$.
 Figure~\ref{fig:cii_sfh} shows the evolution of [\ion{C}{2}] halos of three representative FIRE-2 galaxies, {\tt z5m12b}, {\tt z5m12e}, and {\tt z5m11e}, representing the high ($M_{\star} \sim 10^{10.5}\,M_{\odot}$), medium ($M_{\star} \sim 10^{10}\,M_{\odot}$), and low ($M_{\star} \sim 10^{9.5}\,M_{\odot}$) mass ranges of the entire sample (see Table~\ref{tab:simtable}).
 As shown in this figure, we define that an extended [\ion{C}{2}] halo should meet the following two criteria: